wmhass/BDDComicsList/README.md

 ## 2. Setup Cocoapods

 The Cocoapods is used in this project to manage dependency manager.

-Because .....
+Main libraries used in this project:
+- Quick: Quick is a behavior-driven development framework for Swift and Objective-C
+- Nimble: Nimble is used to express the expected outcomes of Swift or Objective-C expressions.
+Inspired by Cedar.